dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 3. `cd <your project>`

 4. Copy contents of cloned project to your project folder.
 Rename all occurrences of words 'BasicFlaskApp', 'basicflaskapp', 'bafla' with names that relate to/reflect your project.
 Introduce your code/edits.
-Also, update requirements.txt, if needed (you might require different set of Python packages in your app; example on how to update: `pip3 freeze > requirements.txt`).
+For example, you might consider updating requirements.txt (you might require different set of Python packages in your app; example on how to update: `pip3 freeze > requirements.txt`), docker-compose.yml.

-5. Once ready, do the test run (create Docker image, create isolated env (network), run Docker container, verify that web app works):
+5. Once ready, do the test run (following commands will do: create of Docker image and isolated env (network), run of Docker container; verify that web app works; clean up - stop and remove container, remove network):

-   5.1. `docker build -t <yourdockerid>/<yourimagename>:<yourimageversion> .`

-   5.2. `docker network create <yourisolatednetworkname>`

-   5.3. `docker run -d --name <nameyourcontainer> --net <yourisolatednetworkname> -p 8888:80 <yourdockerid>/<yourimagename>:<yourimageversion>`

-   5.4.
+   5.1. `docker-compose build` (or with env parameters - see comments in Dockerfile under 'To get following env arguments filled')

+   5.2. `docker-compose up -d`

+   5.3.
 In browser, open: http://localhost:8888/.
 The webpage (of your Flask web app) should appear.

-   5.5.
-Cleaning up.
-Stop and remove the container created in step 5.3.
-Remove the network created in step 5.2.
+   5.4. `docker-compose down`

 ## Notes